 Smuthi can compute

-- the 3D electric field, for example along a cut plane and save it in the form of ascii data files, png images or gif animations.
+- the 3D electric and/or magnetic field, for example along a cut plane and save it in the form of ascii data files, png images or gif animations.

 - the far field power flux of the total field, the initial field or the scattered field.
 For plane wave excitation, it can be processed to the form of differential scattering and extinction cross sections.